-The bodies of Aoraki and his brothers, all of them great chiefs in their own rights, were eventually changed into mountains forming theSouthern Alps, with Aoraki the eldest brother being the highest.
+The bodies of Aoraki and his brothers, all of them great Chiefs in their own rights, were eventually changed into mountains and together they form the Southern Alps.
+Aoraki, the eldest brother, stands the tallest amongst them.

-The canoe became the South Island, and is known by Māori as Te Waka o Aoraki – The Canoe of Aoraki.
+The canoe became the South Island and is known by Māori as Te Waka o Aoraki – The Canoe of Aoraki.
 Aoraki and his brothers thus became the first mountains in New Zealand.

 For many years there was only a stark and rocky landscape devoid of life, fresh water and other features required to sustain habitation.